USS Simon Lake: Service history

-In March 1998, the ship transited the Suez Canal to the United Arab Emirates where she supported Operation Southern Watch in the Persian Gulf.
+In March 1998, the ship transited the Suez Canal to the United Arab Emirates, where she supported Operation Southern Watch in the Persian Gulf.
 The vessel's performance in this period led to her receiving the Navy Unit Commendation and Armed Forces Expeditionary Medal.
 In June 1998, she returned to La Maddalena, Italy.

 Simon Lakes performance during her last two years of service was particularly noteworthy.
-Not only did she receive the awards associated with the Persian Gulf but she was nominated for the Secretary of Defense Maintenance Award, received the 1997 and 1998 Battle Efficiency 'E' awards, the 1998 Chief of Naval Operations Safety Award, and the 1998 Golden Anchor award, and became the first surface ship to receive both the Enlisted Surface Warfare and the Surface Warfare Officer pennants.
+Not only did she receive the awards associated with the Persian Gulf, but also she was nominated for the Secretary of Defense Maintenance Award, received the 1997 and 1998 Battle Efficiency 'E' awards, the 1998 Chief of Naval Operations safety award, and the 1998 Golden Anchor award, and became the first surface ship to receive both the Enlisted Surface Warfare and the Surface Warfare Officer pennants.